Leveraging Filter Correlations for Deep Model Compression: Introduction

 \section{Introduction}

 Recent advances in convolutional neural networks (CNN) have yielded state-of-the-art results on many computer vision tasks, such as classification, detection, etc. However, training data and storage/computational power requirements limit their usage in many settings.
-Consequently, there is a growing need to tackle these issues.
-One line of research in this direction has focused on training CNNs with limited data \cite{finn2018probabilistic,verma2017generalized,kim2018bayesian,reed2018fewshot,qiao2017few,wang2017zero}.
-Another line of work has focused on model compression to make it more efficient regarding FLOPs (speedup) and memory requirements.
-The memory requirement can be view either as runtime CPU/GPU memory usage or storage space for the model.
+To address this, one line of research in this direction has focused on training CNNs with limited data \cite{finn2018probabilistic,verma2017generalized,kim2018bayesian,reed2018fewshot,qiao2017few,wang2017zero}.
+Another line of work has focused on model compression to make it more efficient in terms of FLOPs (speedup) and memory requirements.
+The memory requirement in CNNs can be viewed either as runtime CPU/GPU memory usage or storage space for the model.
+A number of recent works \cite{denton2014exploiting,abbasi2017structural,singh2019hetconvijcv,singh2019hetconv,singh2019stability,singh2019multi,zhang2015efficient,he2018soft,channelPruning17,singh2019falf,mazumder2019cpwc,singh2019play,singh2020cooperative,singh2019accuracy,thiNet17,li2016pruning} have explored such possibilities for efficient deep learning.

-Most pruning methods can be divided into three categories.
+Most existing model compression/pruning methods can be divided into three categories.
 The first category \cite{chen2015compressing,han2015deep} has broadly considered introducing sparsity into the model parameters.
-These approaches give limited compression rate on FLOPs and Total Runtime Memory (TRM).
-Such methods also need special software (sparse libraries) support to get the desired compression.
-These approaches provide good compression rate regarding model weights storage, but FLOPs and Total Runtime Memory (TRM) compression is limited.
+These approaches give a limited compression rate on FLOPs and Total Runtime Memory (TRM), and need special software (sparse libraries) support to get the desired compression.
+These approaches provide a good compression rate in terms of weights storage, but provide limited FLOPs and TRM compression.

-The second category of work \cite{han2015deep,binarycompression,louizos2017bayesian} has broadly focused on quantization based pruning.
+The second category of methods \cite{han2015deep,binarycompression,louizos2017bayesian,polino2018model,mishra2017apprentice} has broadly focused on quantization based pruning.
 Special hardware is needed to provide the acceleration for the final compressed model.
-These kinds of model compression techniques are designed for IoT devices.
+These kinds of model compression techniques are primarily designed for IoT devices.